 “No way.
 Your emotions – you laugh or cry.
 You don’t know the feeling that’s going through you.
 As Jorge [Rubio] means a lot to me, that man [Joshua] means the world.
 Not just him – his team for giving me an opportunity.

 “Joshua’s made me a better coach.
 Rob’s made me a better coach.
 Joby’s made me a better coach.
-The first time I went to Finchley to meet Rob, he was training Joshua – meeting before we go into camp.
-The relationship with the coaches is absolutely great.
-Rob treats me so well, and I will be forever thankful.
+I will be forever thankful.
 We have discussions together, as a team.
-I still ask Rob a lot of questions.
 Joshua’s work ethic is like nothing I’ve seen, and [he is] a very, very quick learner.
 Very sharp, and very intelligent.
 Together we make a great team.”